Alecu Filipescu-Vulpea: Later career and death

+Legacy

 Ahead of the January 1859 election, Vulpache himself became one of the three Caimacami.
 In this capacity, he channeled support for both Bibescu and Știrbei, or, according to one account, was a candidate in his own right.
 A prominent conservative, he returned as Prime Minister and Justice Minister of Wallachia after its integration into the United Principalities.
 In 1860, he supported a project to colonize 15,000 families of Germans, some of whom were welcomed at Oltenița.
 Retiring as a councilor for the Court of Cassation, he died in August 1863, and was buried at Mavrogheni Church, next to his father.
 His son Alexandru died without heirs, but the Filipescu line was notably maintained through Nicolae Filipescu.
 Married to Safta Hrisoscoleu, he was the paternal grandfather of Conservative Party politico Nicolae G. Filipescu, and the maternal grandparent of Ion G. Duca, leader of the National Liberal Party.

 The Dorobanți villa, rebuilt by Alexandru Filipescu in 1913, was left to Constantin Basarab Brâncoveanu, and went on to serve as the head offices of the National Liberal Party.
 The street is known as Modrogan, which was also Vulpea's alternative nickname.
 Vulpea's life and deeds had already made a mark on literature and the theater, beginning in 1818 with the comedy Generalul Ghica, possibly written by Costache Faca.
 It shows Vulpea as a sex symbol, with Sultana Ghica swooning over his portrait.
 Vulpea was also an unseen character in an unpublished play by his former colleague Iordache Golescu, which romanticizes his encounter with Vladimirescu.

 In his lifetime, Ion Ghica relayed fictionalized anecdotes about Vulpea as the protector of barbers and the object of adulation by the clinically insane.
 Chirița in the Provinces, an 1852 comedy by Ghica's Moldavian friend Vasile Alecsandri, includes a likely reference to Vulpea's gambling debts and his being publicly ridiculed over them.
 Much later, in 1921, Nicolae Iorga also made Vulpea a character in his five-act drama, Tudor Vladimirescu.
 In the 1950s, Camil Petrescu wrote him into the socialist-realist play Nicolae Bălcescu, as an antagonist.
 Marcel Anghelescu appeared as Vulpea in the early stagings, showing him as a man of "somnolent cruelty", "decrepit, bloated, and haughty".
 The Ban is also present in Petrescu's novel Un om între oameni as one of the "nefarious" Russophile characters, even though the Russians themselves are depicted as savior-like figures.
 A version of Vulpea appeared in the 1963 biopic Tudor, as interpreted by Florin Scărlătescu.
+In July 1983, Craiova's musical theater premiered a Vladimirescu-themed opera by Teodor Bratu, with Sorin Semilian as Vulpea.